Mirror83/calc/README.md

 ## Overview

-The challenge was to implement a functioning calculator whose UI was to be built according to the specified design.
+The challenge was to implement a functional calculator whose UI was to be built according to the specified design.

 ### The challenge